logiclogue/jordanlord.co.uk/src/blog/6502-part-1-zx-spectrum-display.md

 Finally to draw, we have to calculate the address, then write the byte to that address in memory in order to draw to the screen.
-Fortunately, the address is two bytes, so we can break the calculation into two separate ones.
+Fortunately, the address is two bytes, so the calculation can be broken down into two separate ones.

 Let's calculate the offsets.
 For the least significant byte of the offset we do `column + row`, simple!